Follow TV Tropes

 • The Warehouse 13 Season 2 episode "Age Before Beauty" has Myka become an Undercover Model to track down an Artifact of Doom that's causing other models to age to death.
 The culprit reverts to an old man when he's Hoist by His Own Petard.

-• "Grampira", an episode of Weird Science, had Wyatt wishing for his elderly grandmother Nana to leave her nursing home by being young again.
-Literal Genie Lisa granted the wish by giving her the power to suck the youthful energy from anyone she touched: Nana became more active and energized, while the teens themselves acted like old people trapped in young bodies (talking about early bird specials and becoming hard of hearing, for example).
-The only way to set things right was for Nana to go back into the nursing home again, which, in a surprising reversal of this trope, she willingly did, explaining that she while being young again was fun, she's also quite happy to be old, too.
+• The Weird Science episode "Grampira" has Wyatt wishing for his elderly grandmother Nana to leave her nursing home by being young again.
+Literal Genie Lisa grants the wish by giving her the power to suck the youthful energy from anyone she touched: Nana becomes more active and energized, while the teens themselves act like old people trapped in young bodies (talking about early bird specials and becoming hard of hearing, for example).
+The only way to set things right is for Nana to go back into the nursing home again, which, in a surprising reversal of this trope, she willingly does, explaining that she while being young again was fun, she's also quite happy to be old, too.

 Tabletop Games